passdan/BioinformaticiansToolbox/Introduction_to_Linux.md

 ## General Reminders!
 There is a lot of information in this booklet that is to help you with linux in general.
 Not every command applies right now and some are examples.
 You should only do the questions that follow the red EXERCISES, not every bit of code!

-### Things to check when you first have an error:
-- You don’t need to type the $ at the beginning of a command.
-That’s a linux convention to indicate a command line
-- Pressing up brings up the last command!
-- If you have a “file not found” error, use ls to see if you can see it.
-If you can’t see it, the computer can’t!
-- If you can’t see a file you expect, do pwd and check you’re in the right folder.
-- Always tab-complete!
-It’ll stop most typo errors from happening.
-- If a script says “permission denied” make sure:
-  - It has “executable” permission (+x).
-  - You’re not inside the Share folder.
-- You have a “cheatsheet” file that has a list of common commands, which will come in very useful!
-- Never use spaces or characters other than _ or - in file or folder names!
-- If you are trapped, pressing control and C will often escape from the error.
-Pressing q closes most manuals or ‘less’ windows, and :wq for vim

 ### When connecting to the server:
 - Server IP address:  Changes daily
 - Your username:      user + number i.e. user1, user25